Expert Insights on Cardiac Catheterization

 Radiation Exposure:

-The use of X-rays during cardiac catheterization exposes the patient to a small amount of radiation.
+X-rays during cardiac catheterization expose the patient to a small amount of radiation.
 The amount of radiation is generally considered safe, but repeated exposure over time can increase the risk of cancer.

 It’s important to discuss any concerns or questions about the risks and potential complications of cardiac catheterization with your healthcare team before the procedure.
-They can provide you with more detailed information and help you make an informed decision about the procedure.
+They can provide more detailed information and help you make an informed decision.

 Recovery and Aftercare Following Cardiac Catheterization